 Here in Phoenix I start putting garlic in the garden in late September, so it is just about that time.

-I’m going to share with you everything I know about growing garlic so you can successfully produce and tor
+I’m going to share with you everything I know about growing garlic so you can successfully produce your own garlic at home.

 All You Need to Know About Growing Garlic